– by Julia Cho

 According to Traditional Chinese Medicine (TCM) theory, Autumn is the season associated with harvesting what we have grown and storing produce for the upcoming winter.
 The days are still warm, windy and dry, but the evenings begin to cool more than in summer.

 We want to take particular care of the Lung and Large Intestines during Autumn.
-Both these organs desire to be moistened so that the Qi can flow gently through them.
+Both these organs desire to be moistened so that the Qi energy can flow gently through them.

 Root vegetables are usually abundant and my favourite pumpkin soup can help to warm and nourish the Stomach and Spleen, as well as moisten the Lung and Large Intestine.

 It is a very quick, easy and nutritious one pot dish.

 Growing up my mother used to make this a lot, so I feel very nostalgic about this Mattar Paneer recipe.
 My mother was into healthy cooking even before it was a trend and used to favour brown rice over white, whole grains over processed flour, and while our fridge was overflowing with fruits, bitter gourd and okra – chips, ice cream, cake and chocolate were never to be found.
 So it doesn’t surprise me that she found a “healthy” substitute for paneer which is a very rich dense cheese made in India.

 For this recipe you can either use paneer, (found in any Indian store) or fresh low fat ricotta which you can find in any deli.
 While this dish is on the rich side it is healthier than what you could expect to find at an Indian restaurant due to the lack of cream.
 Since this version is fairly spicy, you may want to reduce the quantities of clove, cardamom, chilli powder, and garam masala for a milder flavour.